Why does the app take up so much space?

 But what is cache?

-In computing, a cache is a software component that stores data so future requests for that data can be served faster.
+In computing, a cache is a software component which stores data so future requests for that data can be served faster.
 We store a lot of data in cache for several reasons: To make the app more responsive, to be able to use the same data again without repeat download, to present the news faster to the reader, etc. There are a lot of benefits behind storing data in cache.
 The issue is that the app appears to be much larger than it really is.

 The app increases in size every time a reader view something new, like a newspaper, adds, interstitials, a front page or similar.
 Everything is stored in cache, so any repeat views will be much faster and the app will act much smoother.
 This means that the app will increase in size without downloading any newspapers, because even scrolling over front pages will be data stored in cache.
 This also means that apps with a lot of titles in them will store more to cache than simpler apps.